Educational Blog about Anesthesia, Intensive care and Pain management

 -The tracheal tube should remain in place until the patient is fully awake.

--Patients should be nursed in a high dependency area postoperatively.
+-Patients should be nursed in a high-dependency area postoperatively.
 The combination of sleep apnea and drugs with CNS-depressant effects may make them particularly susceptible to respiratory arrest.

 Read more ☛ Pierre Robin Syndrome